 Can't find what you're looking for?
 Shop all ink and toner cartridges by brand

 The most important component of your direct mail strategy is your target audience.
-You could have a great offer, compelling design and copy, and a strong call-to-action, but if you send it to the wrong list, you might as well have thrown your money out the window.
+You could have a great offer, compelling design and copy, and a strong call to action, but if you send it to the wrong people, you may as well have thrown your money out the window.

 If your goal is to grow share from your existing customers, use your own customer file.
 Youll always get the greatest response from your existing customers.
 Make sure its up-to-date with the most accurate names and addresses.

 If you want people to respond to your direct mail, youll need a compelling offer.
 It could be in the form of a discount on a product or service, a free gift, a free consultation, etc. Whatever offer you come up with, it should support your objective, be relevant to your target audience and be easy to understand.
 Make sure to include an expiration date to drive a sense of urgency.
 And when it's appropriate, use FREE in your copy.
 Its one of the most powerful, responsive words in direct mail.

 Your message should speak to the needs and interests of your audience.
 Tell them why they should care about the product or service your business offers, and how it benefits them.
 Dont simply list your products or services.
 Youll lose your audience quickly.